 Written by Stacey Kelleher.
 Medically reviewed by board-certified dermatologist Dr. Julie Jackson, MD, FAAD.

-What Is Cocamidopropyl Betaine (CAPB)?
+What Is Cocamidopropyl Betaine?

-To produce cocamidopropyl betaine, raw coconut oil is combined with a colorless liquid called dimethylaminopropylamine to create what’s known as a “surfactant.”
-In various cleaning and personal care products, it’s the surfactants that break the surface tension in water, allowing them to attach to dirt and rinse it away.
+To produce cocamidopropyl betaine, raw coconut oil is combined with a colorless liquid called dimethylaminopropylamine to create a “surfactant.”
+In countless cleaning and personal care products, it’s the surfactants that break the surface tension in water, attach to dirt, and rinse it away.

-Where Is Cocamidopropyl Betaine Found?
+Cocamidopropyl Betaine Uses

 Coco Betaine vs. Cocamidopropyl Betaine

-Coco betaine is a natural surfactant used in all of the products mentioned above.
+Coco betaine is a natural surfactant used in all of the personal products mentioned above.
 The “coco” refers to coconut oil.
 Betaine is a naturally-derived ingredient used to thicken and improve the texture of certain products.
 It also helps to hydrate skin and smooth hair.

 Get the best tips from the cleaning obsessed.